joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Privacy: Personal information is collected, used, retained, and disclosed in conformity with the commitments in the entity's privacy notice.

 To obtain a SOC 2 report, a service organization must engage an independent auditor to perform an examination of its controls over a period of time.
 The auditor provides an opinion on whether the controls are suitably designed and operating effectively to meet the TSC criteria.
-The resulting SOC 2 report provides customers and other stakeholders with assurance that the organization has implemented appropriate controls to protect sensitive information.
+The resulting SOC 2 report provides stakeholders with assurance that the organization has implemented appropriate controls to protect sensitive information.

 SOC 2 reports can be of two types - Type I and Type II.
 A Type I report assesses the design of the controls at a point in time, while a Type II report assesses both the design and operating effectiveness of the controls over a period of time (usually 6-12 months).

 ## Sarbanes-Oxley Act (SOX)

-The Sarbanes-Oxley Act (SOX) is a federal law enacted in 2002 in response to a series of financial scandals that rocked the corporate world, most notably the Enron scandal.
-The law is designed to increase corporate accountability and transparency, and to protect investors by improving the accuracy and reliability of corporate disclosures.
-SOX applies to all publicly traded companies in the United States, as well as to foreign companies that are registered with the Securities and Exchange Commission (SEC) and have securities listed on U.S. exchanges.
+The Sarbanes-Oxley Act (SOX) is a United States (U.S.) federal law designed to increase corporate accountability and transparency, and to protect investors by improving the accuracy and reliability of corporate disclosures.
+SOX applies to all publicly traded companies in the U.S., as well as to foreign companies that are registered with the Securities and Exchange Commission (SEC) and have securities listed on U.S. exchanges.

-The key provisions of the Sarbanes-Oxley Act include:
+The key provisions of include:

 * Corporate governance: SOX requires that public companies have an independent board of directors and establish audit committees composed of independent members.
 The CEO and CFO are also required to certify the accuracy of financial statements.